hayfield/pointerly/README.md

 Shapes must also define a custom 'toString()' value which indicates what the shape is.

 Shapes can be registered into a pool using `Pointerly.Shapes.Register(customShape)`, allowing shapes to be created from their name.

+Shapes available by default are: `rectangle`, `triangle`, `circle`

+## Click Handlers

+Custom click handlers can be defined and registered in a similar way to shapes.

+See `Pointerly.ClickHandler` for how this works.

+## Shape Generation

+Custom methods of shape generation can be defined and registered in a similar way to click handlers and shapes.

+See `Pointerly.ShapeGenration` for how this works.

 ## Explaining the Data Blob